ReinaSHSL/Halation/README.md

 ## Special Thanks

-Kiooeht - Creator of BaseMod, MTS and StSLib
+Kiooeht - Creator of MTS and StSLib.
+Maintains BaseMod.